AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 ---
-title: Repository in Home page
+title: Repository on Home page
 description: Get to know the Repository in the Home page.
 Learn about Repository interface and features in Adobe Experience Manager Guides on Home page.
 feature: Authoring
 role: User

 ---
-# Repository in Home page
+# Repository

-The Repository feature serves as a centralized place designed to enhance the discoverability and management of folders and files.
-It offers a comprehensive view of all repository contents while enabling advanced customization for improved information access.
+The Repository serves as a centralized space for improved discoverability of folders and files.
+It provides a comprehensive tabular list view of folders and files with multiple columns, offering contextual details for all files and assets.

-This unified interface streamlines multiple functions, including creating new maps or folders, uploading assets, editing files, and executing precise searches with robust filtering options, thereby ensuring efficiency and ease of use.
+This unified interface streamlines multiple functions, including creating new files or folders, uploading assets, editing files, and executing searches with robust filtering options, thereby ensuring efficiency and ease of use.

 ## Know the Repository interface

 The Repository interface is structured to provide an organized and intuitive user experience.
-Its key components are: **Repository navigation bar**, **Repository view**, and **Search and Filter** functionality.
-Each of them plays a distinct role in enabling efficient navigation, content management, and precise information retrieval.
-Detailed descriptions of these components are provided below.
+The interface is divided into the following sections:

+- Repository navigation bar
+- Repository view

 ![](images/repository-view-home.png){align="left"}

 ### Repository navigation bar